ShuzhaoFeng/JsonPathSerializer/README.md

 * Supports for JSON path operators will be gradually implemented.

 * Currently missing a simple and reliable way to validate the JSON path string input.
 A wrongly-formatted JSON path will likely directly kill the process.

-* Use of `dynamic` to resolve conflict between JObject and JArray has big performance issues.
-Looking for a better methods to resolve the conflict.